OCHA-DAP/hdx-python-scraper/doc/main.md

         assert results["values"] == [{"AFG": 38041754, "PSE": ...}, {"AFG": 123, "PSE": ...}, ...]
         assert results["sources"] == [("#population", "2020-10-01", "World Bank", "https://..."), ...]

+The framework is configured by passing in a configuration.
+Typically this will come from a YAML file such as `config/project_configuration.yml`.

 ### Read Class